SAFETY AND CARE

 Visiting group leaders are encouraged to be involved from the planning stage right through the course, and share information with centre staff to help to create appropriate programmes of activities.
 This includes taking account of any special needs, so that we can be as inclusive as possible and still operate within good safety parameters.
 Visiting group leaders are fully briefed on Health and Safety arrangements, residential routines and support at the start of the course; this includes their role in group supervision, and in the event of an emergency.
 They retain pastoral responsibility for those in their group, and generally experience all activities alongside children and young people.
 We consider this full engagement to be vital to achieving the best outcomes from the course.

 All participants – especially children – are included and involved in safety management.
 A key part of our job is to encourage children and young (and sometimes not-so-young!) people to be adventurous: to try new things, broaden their horizons, explore – but to do so responsibly and with due care.
 Involving them in preparations for activities, discussions about risk and its management, and understanding of consequences, not only helps us to run our centres more safely – it’s key to their learning and education, and hopefully gives them more confidence and ability to be safer whilst living rich lives.

 We hold Employers' Liability Insurance as required by LOtC Quality Badge, and Public Liability Insurance.
-Both are available to view by request.
-Contact Us
+You can download here.